 The PFS report supports further work on the project with the recommendation to conduct a pilot plant study prior to initiating a feasibility study and permitting.
 Cost of the program is estimated to be US$6.75 million.
 Cypress is continuing testing and planning in preparation for the pilot plant, has begun baseline environmental studies, and is engaged in sourcing funds for the further studies.

-Dr. Bill Willoughby commented, “Cypress’ perseverance and team effort has steadily worked to increase our understanding and find ways to advance the project.
+Dr. Willoughby commented, “Cypress’ perseverance and team effort has steadily worked to increase our understanding and find ways to advance the project.
 We are pleased with the results of the PFS and look forward to the next steps in demonstrating the value of our project.”

 The PFS will be posted on the Company’s website and SEDAR within 45 days.